mostlybadfly/maceta/README.md

 A plant tracking app!

 Currently working on :
- * Creating a new Plant Model/Controller
+ :seedling: Creating a new Plant Model/Controller
- * Adding specs for Plant
+ :seedling: Adding specs for Plant